ArtifactDB/gypsum-metadata-index/README.md

 The scripts in this repository will scrape the contents of the backend to identify metadata documents to add to the index.

 One SQLite index is generated for each "class" of metadata documents.
-All documents in the same class should have the same base name, i.e., after removing the `/` prefix in the full bucket path.
+All metadata documents of the same class should have the same base name, i.e., after removing any directories or `/`-delimited prefix.
 Typically, each metadata class corresponds to a specific [JSON schema](https://json-schema.org) used to validate its documents;
 this suggests that the documents are comparable with similar structure and values, though this is not strictly required for indexing.